ElToberino/Tobers_Multidisplay_XXL/README.md

 As an expert you can easily adapt the html files; but this is only a cosmetic issue and not necessary as the sites are self-explaining.<br>
 Of course the English language version for the messages on display is still implemented.*<br>
 <br>
-Why can I choose on "Musikinfo" between Spotify, Castweb and Info extern?<br>
+Why can I choose on slot "Musikinfo" between Spotify, Castweb and Info extern?<br>
 *The support of Castweb is experimental and not recommended.
 It is based on on the [cast-web-api by vervallsweg](https://github.com/vervallsweg/cast-web-api) which is no longer maintained and very difficult to set up.
 It's better to just ignore this function.<br>
-Info extern is a simple API of my program: You can send a simple json string containing "Artist - Song" to "DEVICE_IP/musicInfo" and the display will show this string as music information.
-Take a look at the code for further information.*<br>
+Info extern is a simple API of my program: You can send form data containing "Artist - Song" to "DEVICE_IP/musicInfo" and the display will show this as music information.
+Take a look at function parseMusicInfo() for further information.*<br>
 <br>
 Which API do you prefer?<br>
 *As always - it depends..
 Take a look at the API features and decide which one meets your requirements better.
 Testing is easy as APIs and news sources can be changed during runtime.
 But keep in mind the daily call limits of the APIs.<br>